-A natural gas furnace is the king of toasty warm heat during a chilly Oregon winter season.
+A natural gas furnace is the king of toasty warm heat during a chilly Portland, OR winter season.
 If you are in a rural area without natural gas, they can also be fueled by propane.
 A gas furnace works by heating a metal object called a heat exchanger, and then forcing cool air from the home through the heat exchanger to warm it.

 An Annual Fuel Utilization Efficiency (AFUE) rating is used to measure the efficiency of a gas furnace.
 This rating shows a percentage of fossil fuel actually converted into heat energy for heating your home.
 Modern furnaces can be as high as 98% AFUE which is incredible heating efficiency.